ciortanmadalina/europython2024/README.md

 - *deepOD* exemplifies the usage of the [deepOD](https://deepod.readthedocs.io/en/latest/index.html) containing reconstruction-, representation-learning-, and self-superivsed-based latest deep learning methods

 ## Benchmarking
-All notebooks above save a dump of performance results in a file under **results** repositories.
+All notebooks above save a dump of performance results to a file under **results** repositories.
 To compare all experimental methods, run the notebook **benchmark.ipynb**.
-A unified table of results is produced together with comparative visualization.
+A unified table of results is produced together with comparative visualizations.

 ## Conclusion
 Despite the numerous existing approaches, unsupervised anomaly detection remains a challenging field.
 There is no silver bullet - each dataset brings its own challenges and idiosynchrasies.